-D. STRUCTURE (Cross-Reference with RIH Guidelines Section 3, Division 1, Part G (page 12))
+D. STRUCTURE ((No Cross-Reference in RIH Guidelines)

-- 1. A qualified professional shall examine each building's load-bearing structure, and assess its existing condition to determine suitability of continued use. - 2.
+- 6. A qualified professional shall examine each building's load-bearing structure, and assess its existing condition to determine suitability of continued use. - 7.
 In general, structure evaluation and design shall be in conformance with RI Building and Fire Code, current edition. - a.
 In most residential rehab projects where there is no change in use, it is not expected that the structure will be brought up to new construction standards. - b.
-Consideration shall be given if there are any proposed changes in use which would impact the historical loading. - 3.
+Consideration shall be given if there are any proposed changes in use which would impact the historical loading. - 8.
 Deficiencies identified shall be addressed and repairs designed and specified as necessary to correct such conditions: - a.
 Repairs shall be made to any deteriorated load-bearing structural elements. - b.
 Reinforce, install supplemental or replace structural members determined not to be adequate for use.

-E. ENCLOSURE - SHELL (Cross-reference with RIH Guidelines Section 3, Division 5, 6, 7, 8 & 9 (pages 16 thru 23) & Section 6 Additional Recommended Practices, (pages 47-49))
+E. ENCLOSURE - SHELL (Cross-reference with RIH Guidelines Section 3, Division 5, 6, 7, 8 & 9 & Section 5 Additional Recommended Practices)